Ftarluse/CASS-ADM/README.md

 # Run Steel-AD

 Qualitative results of different models on the Steel-AD dataset under 1-shot setting.

-From top to bottom, the figure shows: input image, anomaly mask, CASS-ADMM, CASS-ADMS, GLASS-j, and SimpleNet
+From top to bottom, the figure shows: input image, anomaly mask, and experimental results.

 ![stell_ad](./figures/1-shot_results.jpg)